Considerations for Businesses With Seasonal Hiring

 How Can We Help?

 Whether your business is already subject to existing sexual harassment training requirements for larger employers, will become subject to sexual harassment training for the first time under the expanded requirements, or now needs to train non-supervisory employees due to the newly expanded requirements, we can help!
 We offer on-site sexual harassment training for both supervisory and non-supervisory employees.
 We can also help you revise your employee handbooks and written policies, or answer other questions you might have.
-Contact Kate Friend or any member of our Employment Group for more information.
+Contact any member of our Employment Group for more information.

 This article was originally published on August 8, 2019 and has been updated.